 Domestic abuse is an umbrella term for the many levels and categories of abuse that partners use to control members of their families.

 June, a member of the Betrayal Trauma Recovery community, joins Anne on the BTR podcast to empower other women to find safety as she shares her tragic story of domestic abuse.
-June, like many women around the world, has been blamed for the abusive behavior of her ex-partner.
+June, like many women around the world, experiences intense victim-blaming.
 Learn how she found safety and continues to courageously persevere: listen to the BTR podcast and read the full transcript below for more.

 What Does Domestic Abuse Look Like?